 Source: 2014 Rolling Stone interview

 The King of 1978 has Jack possessed by an external evil.
 Decades later, in King's sequel to The Shining there is still a paranormal evil but Danny, himself an alcoholic, has found AA and doesn't drink, and the assumption is that had his father been able to quit drinking his life would have been different.
 There are circumstances of environment and genetics that go into the making of an alcoholic and these aren't denied.
 Even AA holds that some few are constitutionally incapable of getting off alcohol.
-The issues surrounding alcoholism and an addictive personality are highly nuanced and even if the disease is separated from the person so they aren't culpable, there remains the solid known that if you don't drink then you won't get drunk.
+The issues surrounding alcoholism and addiction are highly nuanced and even if the disease is separated from the person so they aren't culpable, there remains the solid known that if you don't drink then you won't get drunk.

 I bring all this up as the abuser often blames the victim (just as the misogynist blames women for their misogyny), and, whether or not the Jack of The Shining was responsible for his actions, Wendy and Danny were both still the victims of the abuser's blame game and gaslighting (which is also addressed in AA through the alcoholic making amends when possible and not harmful, an action not done for one's ego).